Wellington's Disability Inclusion and Access Plan - Have Your Say

 The plan aligns with national and state strategies and demonstrates Council’s commitment to inclusion.
 Ongoing engagement will continue with community members, people with disability and their carers, and the Wellington Disability Advisory Committee.
 Council will also advocate to State and Federal Government on key local priorities, including accessible housing, transport and community supports.

-If there is any way to improve your ability to provide feedback please contact our Diversity and Inclusion Officer; Rachel Ronaldson via Phone (03) 5142 3255 or Email disability@wellington.vic.gov.au
+For any questions, please contact our Diversity and Inclusion Officer; Rachel Ronaldson via Phone (03) 5142 3255 or Email disability@wellington.vic.gov.au

 The Disability and Inclusion Plan: